How to Streamline Remote Employee Expense Management

 Tap into Technology

 To streamline remote worker expense management, take advantage of smart technology.
 Giving everyone the right tools is essential so finance teams can minimize admin, and remote employees can be accountable for their spending.
-This is where GoCo's Expense Reimbursement Template is a game-changer!
+Utilizing technology like GoCo's expense reimbursement workflow can alleviate confusion and streamline the reimbursement process.

-With our new template, employees can submit expense requests and receipts right from their devices, which helps alleviate the problems associated with physical receipts, especially in a remote working setting.
+With GoCo's expense reimbursement workflow, employees can submit expense requests and receipts right from their devices, which helps alleviate the problems associated with physical receipts, especially in a remote working setting.

 Consider Corporate Credit Cards